Anvar Chamkin

 Commentary.
 The fact is that these authorities are problematic due to their inherent characteristics.
 Some are dangerous—autocracies; others are unreliable—democracies.
 What does this mean for the people?
 On the one hand, it's a worrying sign: these authorities are poor options, and it's not safe to trust them with your life and future.
 On the other hand, it's a signal to sensible people—they need to address the problem of creating a useful and secure government to which they can entrust their fate.

-What is meant by problems of power?
+What is meant by the labyrinth of power?

 Problems of power